-A return of goods or a replacement of the returned goods of which the original transaction conforms to transaction codes 3, 4, 5, 7, 8 or 9 have to be registered under the same nature of transaction as the original one for the corresponding flow.
+A return of goods or a replacement of the returned goods of which the original transaction conforms to transaction codes 3, 5, 7, 8 or 9 have to be registered under the same nature of transaction as the original one for the corresponding flow.
+For the return of the goods initially reported with code 4, code 5 will be used.
 A return of goods after arrival is a dispatch and a return after dispatch is an arrival.
 (Therefore, you declare a return of goods only if you are obliged to declare the return flow of goods).